om-arya/om-arya/README.md

 📍 Washington DC Metro Area

 ## About Me
-I’m pursuing a Bachelor's Degree in Computer Science at the University of Maryland, College Park, with minors in Math and Statistics.
+I’m pursuing a Bachelor's Degree with a double major in Computer Science and Mathematics at the University of Maryland, College Park.
 My technical proficiencies cover a broad range, comprising full-stack web development, mobile development, and machine learning.
 I'm particularly passionate about leveraging my skills to develop solutions with real-world impacts, crafted with an analytical and user-centric mentality.
 Always looking forward to new challenges and opportunities, I'm eager to apply my skills as a software engineer in a collaborative environment.

 When I'm not coding, you can find me playing the guitar, reading, playing/watching sports (or a Bollywood movie), or just hanging out with friends and family.